VXAPPS/cmake-ghdl-compiler/README.md

 Just use cmake/modules inside your project to compile and run VHDL projects with [GHDL](https://github.com/ghdl/ghdl).

 ## Known Issues
 Currently the ninja generator is not working.
-And the path is only valid for linux system.